bvzq/Bible-of-a-Time-Series/README.md

 # Bible-of-a-Time-Series
-How to work, analyse and model Time series data, from beginners and experts
+How to work, analyse and model Time series data, from beginners to experts